jweezy24/Moonshine/README.md

 The version of the graphs in the paper are ordered differently and have a different font.
 To change the font, you must install `texlive`.
 You can still compile and run everything without texlive.
+There is commented code in the create_heat_maps.py file which, if uncommented, will apply a Latex font to the graphs.

 The python experiments do have a few dependencies due to the analysis we preform after running the experiments.
 Therefore to install the dependencies run, `pip install -r ./requirements.txt`.